-Initiate Justice was created for and by people impacted by incarceration.
+Initiate Justice was created by and for incarcerated people, formerly incarcerated people, and people with incarcerated loved ones.
 We are:

-- Policy & Organizing staff & volunteers across CA
+- Policy & Organizing staff, Outside Organizers, & volunteers across CA

-- 100% led by people impacted by incarceration and their loved ones
+- 100% led by people impacted by incarceration & their loved ones

 Voting Rights Campaigns:

-In 2018, Initiate Justice launched a campaign to restore voting rights to all CA citizens regardless of criminal justice history.
-The Voting Restoration and Democracy Act (VRDA) would have restored voting rights to 162,000 currently or formerly incarcerated people, but our grassroots, 100% volunteer effort did not gather the required 550,000 signatures.
-We will be back in 2020!
+In 2018, we tried to get the Voting Restoration and Democracy Act (VRDA) on the ballot to restore voting rights to 162,000 currently or formerly incarcerated people.
+Our grassroots, 100% volunteer effort did not gather the required 550,000 signatures, so we’ll try again in 2020!

 In 2019, we are partnering with CA Assembly Member Kevin McCarty and All of Us or None, Vote Allies, Anti Recidivism Coalition, and People over Profits SD to restore voting rights to everyone on parole in CA. Follow our social media and watch for updates on our Voting Rights page.

-To support our work restoring voting rights, we are highlighting the voices of currently and formerly incarcerated people who want their voting rights restored so that they can be part of the solutions we need for a fairer, safer, and healthier California.
-Our “If I Could Vote” Video and “Democracy Needs Everyone” Report demonstrate that the 162,000 people who are denied the right to vote in CA want to be able to vote to improve their communities, and support policies that would improve jobs & the economy, health care, education, and public safety and criminal justice.
+To support our work restoring voting rights, we are highlighting the voices of currently and formerly incarcerated people who want their voting rights restored, so that they can be part of the solution for a fairer, safer, and healthier California.
+Our “If I Could Vote“ Video and “Democracy Needs Everyone” Report demonstrate that the 162,000 people denied the right to vote in CA support policies that would improve jobs & the economy, health care, education, and public safety and criminal justice.

 SB 1437 Passes, Repealing the Felony Murder Rule!